Evanescence: 2004–2007: The Open Door

 On May 4, 2007, guitarist John LeCompt announced that he had been fired from Evanescence, and also stated that drummer Rocky Gray had decided to quit.
-Former Evanescence player David Hodges commented on LeCompt and Gray's attitude, stating:

-Lee commented on LeCompt and Gray's departure, stating that they had joined as touring members, and when it came to making the second album they were ultimately not compatible with her and Balsamo's musical approach.
-They disassociated but chose to stay as live players while planning to leave at another time.
-"When they joined the band, Fallen was just completed and they were excited to be a part of something really big.
-From the beginning, their musical styles were very different from Evanescence.
-I think to a degree they got bored or frustrated.
-They weren't part of the creative process and were like, 'Why are we doing this?' ...
-I have to do what's best for the band", she explained.
-"I've had a little bit of contact with John since and it was positive."
+Former Evanescence player David Hodges commented on LeCompt and Gray's attitude, stating: "The only thing I would have done differently than Amy in the last two years is distance myself sooner from [them]."
+Lee stated that LeCompt and Gray had joined as tour players after Fallen was made, and were treated as full members with their picture on album images.
+When it came to making the second album, she and Balsamo tried writing with them but they were ultimately not compatible.
+Lee said LeCompt and Gray disliked the music, were vocal about not caring about the band and that they stayed around for the money, they had been working on their other projects, but chose to stay as live players for Evanescence while planning to leave at another time.
+She added that she "knowingly let this negative energy grow within my band for a very long time because I was afraid of the appearance of falling apart when in reality trying to hold on to these guys is what was holding us back."
 In 2010, LeCompt said of his time in the band, "[Evanescence] was so big and important to my career and my life so I look back on it with fondness.
 We left the band but that doesn't say anything about my time in that band."

 On May 17, 2007, former Dark New Day members, drummer Will Hunt and guitarist Troy McLawhorn were announced to have joined Evanescence on tour, replacing Gray and LeCompt.
 Lee and Balsamo said that the addition of Hunt and McLawhorn was good for the band, as they're easy to get along with, have similar tastes, are passionate players, have good energy on stage, and enjoy being in the band.
 The band finished their European tour with a sell-out concert at the Amphi in Ra'anana, Israel, on June 26, 2007.
 After the European tour, they co-headlined Korn's Family Values Tour 2007 in the US, and followed it with a headlining tour in the US.
 After the end of the album's tour, Lee took a break to recollect herself and live life away from the industry.
 By October 2011, The Open Door had sold six million copies worldwide.